 Access to the public transport network can also be challenge for some.
 Analysis of Scottish Household Survey data identified that 23% of the population of the region have a limiting long-term physical or mental health condition whilst 19% are over the age of 65 with significant growth in elderly population anticipated in the future.
-These groups along with others like those with disabilities, the mobility impaired and parents with pushchairs can experience physical barriers to accessing public transport networks and services which was highlighted as a particular concern by stakeholders at the active travel workshop citing the need for step free access at stations.
-Fife Council outlined that some stations in their area are not Disability Discrimination Act compliant.
+These groups along with others like those with disabilities, the mobility impaired and parents with pushchairs can experience physical barriers to accessing public transport networks and services which was highlighted as a particular concern by stakeholders at the active travel workshop, citing the need for step free access at stations.
+Fife Council outlined that some stations in their area are not compliant with the Equality Act 2010, which prohibits discrimination, harassment and victimisation of people who possess a protected characteristic.

 Up to a third of bus passengers and a quarter of train passengers do not feel safe when travelling by public transport in the evening.
 These problems are particularly acute for the most vulnerable groups including the young, elderly, disabled, women and ethnic minorities.
-In addition, a small minority of users also have difficulty accessing public transport information.
-This is also likely to be higher for non-public transport users who are less familiar with where and how to access public transport information.
+In addition, some users also have difficulty accessing public transport information.
+This is also likely to be a problem for infrequent or non-public transport users who are less familiar with where and how to access public transport information.

-- 5. Peak period bus-based journey times can be much longer than off-peak: peak period congestion causes delays which make journey times longer. - 6.
-Peak period bus-based journey times can be much more variable than off-peak: as well as being longer journey times are more variable and less reliable at peak periods which can make buses unattractive particularly when people need to travel to and from work. - 7.
-Some direct public transport journey speeds are slow so journey times are long and not competitive with car: this makes public transport unattractive compared to car for many trips.
+5. Peak period bus-based journey times can be much longer than off-peak: peak period congestion causes delays which make journey times longer

+6. Peak period bus-based journey times can be much more variable than off-peak: as well as being longer, journey times are more variable and less reliable at peak periods which can make buses unattractive particularly when people need to travel to and from work

+7. Some direct public transport journey speeds are slow so journey times are substantially longer than going by car: this makes public transport unattractive compared to car for many trips